michaelliuuu/michaelliuuu/README.md

 ### About me:
 - Recently switched careers as an Electrician.
 Interested in where coding will take me!
-- Currently in school at Langara, working on my bachelors for Computer Science.
+- Currently in school at Langara, working on my bachelors for Computer Science and hoping to transfer to UBC in the fall.
 - I enjoy cooking/baking and staying active.

 ---